Configure Artifactory for PTC

 JFrog Artifactory Configuration

-This section covers the JFrog Artifactory side of the PTC setup: creating remote repositories, registering each package type with Package Reroute through the REST API, optionally enabling Curation, configuring anonymous access, and verifying the redirect endpoint.
-Artifactory must be fully configured before ZIA rules are activated (see Deployment Sequence).
+This section covers the JFrog Artifactory side of PTC setup: create remote repositories, ensure Curation is enabled, register each package type with Package Reroute through the REST API (which auto-enrolls the repository in Curation by default), configure anonymous access, and verify the redirect endpoint.
+Complete this before security edge redirect rules are activated; see Deployment Sequence.

 Important — PTC